 While most employers now provide coverage for psychotherapy, if your benefits don’t include this coverage, speaking to your HR person can make a difference, so be sure to ask about it.
 To make it easier, feel free to use this template for an email or a letter.

 What if I miss a session?

 Your appointment time is reserved just for you.
 A late cancellation or missed visit leaves a hole in your counsellor’s day that could have been filled by another client.
 As such, we request you notify us as soon as you realize you are unable to keep your appointment.
-Clients who provide less than 12 hours notice may be charged for the missed appointment.
+Clients who provide less than 24 hours notice will be asked to pay for the missed appointment.
 (Reasonable consideration is given for sickness and other unavoidable circumstances.)

 Questions About How It Works